kiboschool/course-industry-experience-1/src/lessons/goal-setting/why.md

 ## Making your industry experience meaningful

-If someone asked you, _“Why are you planning to go through an industry experience?,”_ What would you say?
+If someone asked you, “Why are you planning to go through an industry experience?,” What would you say?
+Perhaps:

-Perhaps your answer would be _“because the Kibo requirements dictate that I have to”_ or maybe _“because I want to utilize this experience to practice my ability to work well with others in a real work environment.”_
+- “Because the Kibo requirements dictate that I have to” or..
+- "Because I want to to practice in a real work environment"

-The next few months of preparing and applying for opportunities will be challenging.
+The next few months of preparing for industry experience will be challenging.
 To perservere, you need a reason that you are doing this beyond the Kibo requirements.
 You need a _thick_ desire  to succeed.
 This lesson will help guide you through the process of establishing your why and setting the right foundations for your industry experience.

-Whether you answered yes or no, the first step in this goal setting process is to determine what your goals REALLY are.
-What do you REALLY want to achieve?

 <aside>
-  📺 Watch the video to understand how to identify the difference between thin and thick desires to achieve ultimate fulfillment (5:08)
+  📺 Watch the video to understand how to identify the difference between thin and thick desires (5:08)
 </aside>

  <div style="position: relative; padding-bottom: 56.25%; height: 0;">